 You’ve heard of an insurance broker, a stock broker, but how about a car broker?
 Did you know that you could purchase a car in this way?
 Some might balk at the idea of purchasing a vehicle through a car broker.
 They don’t like the idea of a “middleman” because all it says to them is “I’m going to be paying more than I need to for this service.”

-In today’s blog, we are exploring the world of the car broker, and in particular the many advantages that come with working alongside an auto broker.
+In today’s blog, I am exploring the world of the car broker, and in particular the many advantages that come with working alongside an auto broker.
 You might be surprised, so please read on.

 What is a Car Broker?

 A car broker, sometimes also called an auto broker, is an automotive professional often with a sales background who offers a service to car buyers where they source and negotiate car deals on a buyer’s behalf.

 In the same way that stock brokers know stocks, and insurance brokers know insurance, car brokers know cars, and they know them really well.

 In other words, if you’re looking to buy a car and you use this service, the broker will take your place in the searching and inquiring process, leaving you just to make the final decision on which deal you want to sign.

 What Happens When You Work with a Car Broker?

 Once you’ve found a reputable broker with good online reviews and a proven track record, you can get started.
 The first step might be to pay a small retainer to the broker, perhaps $100 or so, to get the ball rolling.
 Not every broker will demand the same, but it’s good to know that it’s normal practice.
 They will then need to know all your preferences and needs when it comes to a car.
 Be as detailed as possible.

 After that, they will begin the process of searching for a car based on the things you have mentioned that you need.
 If you have offered a good level of detail, then the chances of them coming back with options that you will like is greater.
 If you are too vague – saying “just get me a blue car,” for example – then the process just becomes more drawn out and frustrating.